Conrad New York Downtown

 Conrad New York Downtown leaves a memorable first impression.
 The atrium lobby is a showstopper with its 13-story, blue-and-purple Sol LeWitt mural — the respected artist’s largest work — reflecting azure hues onto the two-tiered, cable-and-aluminum sculpture by Monica Ponce de Leon.

-The 463 suites take a more understated but still elegant tone, but select spacious accommodations have another visual element: views of the Hudson River, Battery Park and the Statute of Liberty.
+The 463 suites take a more understated but still elegant tone, but select spacious accommodations have another visual element: views of the Hudson River, Battery Park and the Statue of Liberty.

 Art and views aside, another standout feature at the New York hotel is its proximity to a variety of the Big Apple’s popular attractions, including the World Trade Center, the Brooklyn Bridge and the National September 11 Memorial Museum.

-Families and couples will love the home-away-from-home feel, foodies will want to try the seasonal cuisine at ATRIO Wine Bar & Restaurant and business travelers will appreciate the property's proximity to the Financial District.
-Though the hotel’s masterpiece just may be its 16th-floor Loopy Doopy Rooftop Bar with vistas of the Hudson River, the Statue of Liberty and New York Harbor.
+Families and couples will appreciate the comforting home-away-from-home atmosphere, while food enthusiasts will want to sample the seasonal dishes at ATRIO Wine Bar & Restaurant.
+Business travelers will find the hotel's location near the Financial District to be convenient.
+However, the true highlight of the hotel is its 16th-floor rooftop lounge, Leonessa, which offers stunning views of the Hudson River, the Statue of Liberty and New York Harbor.

 SHARE